 If you are lucky, you will someday visit a place that touches your heart in such a way that it can only be described as “home”.
 This is exactly how I felt when I recently visited Ireland.

-About 6 months ago, a cousin, who I didn’t know existed, made contact with my mom on Ancestry.com.
+In July 2017, my cousin, who I didn’t know existed, made contact with my mom on Ancestry.com.
 A few emails, a phone call, and one positive DNA test later, it was confirmed, my family had cousins in Ireland.
-Before we knew it, 10 of my family members were on our way to the 2nd Molloy family gathering near the city of Kilkenny.
+Before we knew it, ten of my family members were on our way to the second Molloy family gathering near the city of Kilkenny.

-Ireland is astonishingly beautiful with its’ rolling green fields and quaint little villages everywhere.
-Although it was everywhere, it wasn’t the beauty of the landscape that gave me that warm and fuzzy feeling, instead it was the warm friendly welcome my family received from our newly found cousins there.
+Ireland is astonishingly beautiful with its’ rolling green fields and quaint little villages.
+Although it was everywhere, it wasn’t the beauty of the landscape that gave me that warm and fuzzy feeling, instead , it was the warm friendly welcome my family received from our newly discovered cousins .
 The Molloy family who lavished us with comfortable accommodations, great food, who also continuously entertained us with the musical talents of Billy, Josie, and the rock band Sweet Freedom.
 They couldn’t have treated us any kinder!

 A very special thanks to our hosts Josie and Fritz, Kathleen, Mary, Nora, Billy, Michael, Rita and all of their family members who helped to organize this wonderful week-long event, and for giving us all a true feeling of belonging.

 Bernie’s Irish Biscuit Cake